 Salaries According to BLS

-Woodworking majors often go into careers where salaries can range from $31,200 to $52,590 (25th to 75th percentile) for careers related to woodworking.
+Average salaries range from $31,200 to $52,590 (25th to 75th percentile) for careers related to woodworking.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.